baru79/iunigo-module/README.md

 # Introduction

-In this tutorial, I'll show you how I deployed a React app—which I created using `create-react-app`—to GitHub Pages.
+In this tutorial, I'll show you how to use Button and Input Text styled components.

-The remainder of this document contains a tutorial on creating a Module with Button and Input Text styled components (using `create-react-app`).

 # Tutorial